jonathanhogg/flitter/docs/tutorial.md

 Here we place the two `!text` nodes inside a `!group` node that abstracts out the common `font_size`, changes the drawing origin with `translate` and sets a default `color`.
-The first `!text` node overrides this default color and, specifies a drawing point offset from this origin 10px to the left and 10px down.
+The first `!text` node overrides this default color and, specifies a drawing point offset from this origin, 10px to the left and 10px down.
 The second `!text` node doesn't specify a `point` at all, which causes it to be drawn at the group origin and, without a `color` attribute, it will be drawn with the group color.